YourITGroup/UmbColourPicker/README.md

 * Finally added support for Umbraco installed in virtual directories.

 ### Version 0.0.7:
 * Added language support, based on umbracos langs and upgraded spectrum from version 1.2.0 to 1.8.0.
-Also added format config option, so rgba can be used.
+* Also added format config option, so rgba can be used.

 ACKNOWLEGEMENTS:
 ----------------

-Thanks goes out to Bo Jacobsen (Emetico) for the language support and format config option.
+Thanks goes out to Bo Jacobsen (Emetico) for the language support and format config option in version 0.0.7.